aonsi55/bashControlBinding/Readme.md

 ### Illustration

-Check the following videl to see how to create the binding,
+Check the following video to see how to create the binding, and the purpose of the created keyboard-shortcut binding,

 ## Special Case: In case of multiple ID for the same window name